 Why Children Commit Suicide and How to Prevent It

-From the year 2000 to the year 2014, more than 530,000 Americans committed suicide.
-By the end of 2014 alone, the number of Americans of all genders and all age ranges that had completed suicide that year was 42,773.
+According to the Centers for Disease Control and Prevention, from the year 2000 to the year 2014, more than 530,000 Americans committed suicide.
+In the year 2014 alone, the number of Americans of all genders and all age ranges that had completed suicide was 42,773.
 It was the highest number in one year during the fourteen year period since 2000.
-For comparison, during 2014 there were 37,195 Americans who died in motor vehicle accidents.
+In comparison, 37,195 Americans died in motor vehicle accidents that same year.

-In 2006 there were only fifty-six known cases of children under the age of 12 who had committed suicide.
-Of those children, forty-five were boys, which coincides with the trend that about 79% of all suicide victims in all age groups are males, despite the fact that girls attempt suicide more often than boys.
+In 2006, there were only fifty-six known cases of children under the age of 12 who had committed suicide.
+Of those children, forty-five were boys, which coincides with the trend that about 79% of all suicide victims in all age groups are males, despite the fact that girls attempt suicide more often.
 In 2013 there were 395 cases of child suicides for the age group 5 to 14.
+For those 10 – 14 years in age, there were 409 suicides in 2015.
 Self-harm and suicide attempts among children under the age of 14 has doubled since 2006.

 According to population reports from the United States Census Bureau, there were 73.6 million children aged 17 and under in the United States in 2014.
 According to the World Health Organization, during that same year in the U.S., one in every 100,000 boys aged 14 and under committed suicide.
 For boys aged 15 to 24, nearly eighteen in every 100,000 committed suicide.
 For men 75 and older, thirty-eight out of every 100,000 committed suicide.